Cosby Juror: Constand Wasn’t Sexually Assaulted Because She Was Wearing Crop Top

-After the Bill Cosby sexual-assault case ended in a mistrial, one of the jurors has come forward with troubling logic as to why he did not believe accuser Andrea Constand’s testimony.
+After the Bill Cosby sexual assault case ended in a mistrial, one of the jurors has come forward with troubling logic as to why he did not believe accuser Andrea Constand’s testimony.

 “She was well-coached,” he told the Philadelphia Inquirer.
 “Let’s face it: She went up to his house with a bare midriff and incense and bath salts.
 What the heck?”